bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

 Slug for above explore = hmbjQaHfeDbrtAsoCCBofP
  - `<arg2>` accepts an integer, which is the number of times you want to run the query (the script will take the value between 1 and 100)

  Optional arguments:
  - `<arg3>` accepts an integer, which is number of seconds you want to delay between each query run.
-If nothing is specified then default value is 300s
+If nothing is specified then default value is 0s.
+Skip this argument if you are running this script in non-businesss hours using cron.

  - `-f` or `--file`: flag to write output to a csv file.
 It will create a csv file with the name `<slug>_<datetime>.csv` when `<slug>` is slug id of query you are running and `<datetime>` is the local system timestamp of when script was run as `YYYYMMDDTHHMMSS` (ISO 8601 format).